New York State Law

 methamphetamine.

-Criminal possession of stolen property in the fourth degree is a class E felony.
+Criminal possession of stolen property in the fourth degree

 S 165.50 Criminal possession of stolen property in the third degree.